jaracogmbh/echoserve/example/README.md

  5. AWS S3 – File upload success/failure.

 #### Usage
- 1. Set up the mock service and place the preset files in `/data` (eg. copying via docker-compose).
+ 1. Set up the mock service and place the preset files in `/data` (eg. copying via docker-compose file).
  2. Start the mock server and it will handle requests as defined in the configs.

 Feel free to explore the repository for the full code examples and further details.